Skip to Content

 Scovill’s Grills Patio and Entrance

-The small town of Dansville is right on your doorstep at Stony Brook, but you could also try nearby Mount Morris and Geneseo.
+The small town of Dansville is right on your doorstep at Stony Brook, but you could also try nearby Mount Morris and Geneseo if you’re looking for a place to eat.

-Here are top rated restaurants in Dansville, NY:
+Here are the top rated restaurants in Dansville:

-If none of those options work or you need a quick bite before moving on, you can find a few of the typical chain restaurants like McDonalds and Taco Bell in Dansville, but try to support the local restaurants when you can.
+If none of those options work or you need a quick bite before moving on, you’ll find chain restaurants like McDonalds and Taco Bell in Dansville, but try to support the local options when you can.

 Green leaf sign at Stony Brook

-If you want to visit more New York State Parks, consider staying South of Ithaca one night for Treman and Buttermilk, before moving North of Ithaca the next day for Taughannock.
+If you want to visit more New York state parks, consider staying south of Ithaca one night for Robert H. Treman and Buttermilk, before moving north of Ithaca the next day for Taughannock.

 There are 4 budget friendly hotels ideally located within 1 mile of Buttermilk Falls and close to Robert H. Treman State Park.
 All of these hotels option are about 90 miles from Stony Brook.

-Northwest Ithaca is the prime location for Taughannock Falls State Park and it is about 80 miles from Stony Brook.
+Northwest Ithaca is the prime location for Taughannock Falls State Park and it’s about 80 miles from Stony Brook.

 The beginning of the West Rim Trail from the south entrance